ipiriyan2002/mmocr-pipeline/README.md

 Supports tasks: "det" and "recog"

+#### prepare params

+The img_paths and ann_paths accept a single (folder/file) path or a list of (folder/file) paths.

+When defining custom datasets do remember to support functionality for reading files given a folder

 ### Defining a custom generator under init_params:

 Define the detection, recognition, custom weights, device and save directory for